-Residential Low-Density (RL): up to 15 units per acre; and up to 12 additional units per acre via bonus provisions for affordable housing or tree preservation
+Residential Low-Density (RL): up to 15 units per acre

-This land use category shall allow dwellings at densities up to 15 units per acre and up to 12 additional units per acre via bonus provisions.
-The Residential Low-Density land use category identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for single family development, particularly the conservation of existing traditional low density neighborhoods, single-family attached and zero-lot line development, and small-scale multifamily development.
+This land use category shall allow dwellings at densities up to 15 units per acre.
+The Residential Low-Density land use category identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for single-family development, particularly the conservation of existing traditional low-density neighborhoods, single-family attached and zero-lot line development, and small-scale multifamily development.
+In addition to the standard density allowances, a density bonus of up to 30% above the base density units per acre is available for developments that meet affordable housing requirements.
+Developments that exceed the minimum required affordable housing provisions, or provide for tree preservation, are eligible for additional density bonuses, subject to specific criteria and guidelines established in the Land Development Code.
 Land development regulations shall determine gradations of density, specific uses and performance measures.
-Land development regulations shall specify criteria for the siting of low-intensity residential facilities to accommodate special need populations and appropriate community level institutional facilities such as places of religious assembly, public and private schools other than institutions of higher learning, and libraries.
+Land development regulations shall specify criteria for the siting of low-intensity residential facilities to accommodate special need populations and appropriate community-level institutional facilities such as places of religious assembly, public and private schools other than institutions of higher learning, and libraries.
 Land development regulations shall allow home occupations; accessory units in conjunction with single-family dwellings; and bed-and-breakfast establishments within certain limitations.

-Residential Medium-Density (RM): 8-30 units per acre; and up to 24 additional units per acre via bonus provisions for affordable housing or tree preservation
+Residential Medium-Density (RM): 8-30 units per acre

-This land use category shall allow single-family and multi-family development at densities from 8 to 30 dwelling units per acre and up to 24 additional units per acre via bonus provisions.
+This land use category shall allow single-family and multi-family development at densities from 8 to 30 dwelling units per acre.
 Lots that existed on November 13, 1991 and that are less than or equal to 0.5 acres in size shall be exempt from minimum density requirements.
 The land shown as Residential Medium-Density on the Future Land Use Map identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for single-family, and medium-intensity multi-family development.
+In addition to the standard density allowances, a density bonus of up to 30% above the base density units per acre is available for developments that meet affordable housing requirements.
+Developments that exceed the minimum required affordable housing provisions, or provide for tree preservation, are eligible for additional density bonuses, subject to specific criteria and guidelines established in the Land Development Code.
 Land development regulations shall determine gradations of density and specific uses.
 Land development regulations shall specify criteria for the siting of appropriate medium-intensity residential facilities to accommodate special need populations and appropriate community-level institutional facilities such as places of religious assembly, public and private schools other than institutions of higher learning, and libraries.
 Land development regulations shall allow home occupations within certain limitations.

-Residential High-Density (RH): 8-100 units per acre; and up to 80 additional units per acre via bonus provisions for affordable housing or tree preservation
+Residential High-Density (RH): 8-100 units per acre